laiguokun/xlu-data/README.md

 ## Pretrained XLM Models

-In the pretrained-models folder, we provide the pretrained XLM models based on the unlabeled data from different domains.
+The pretrained-models used in this project are also in the [google drive](https://drive.google.com/open?id=1Sc7ffqWDSQEc66FMT24We7jkpp6ysn5l).
+We provide the pretrained XLM models based on the unlabeled data from different domains.
 The XLM models are based on XNLI15 version XLM and have the same storage format.